Guide

 B2C organizations in areas like financial services, retail and hospitality process vast amounts of data every day to deliver hyper-personalized service and improve customer engagement.
 Likewise, executives in retail, manufacturing and transportation are adopting technologies that give them an edge in automation, logistics and the supply chain — all of which require reliable, secure and high-capacity connectivity.

 Network upgrades that capture these opportunities will also need to accommodate organizations that are increasingly spread out.
 Remote work is here to stay and employers are looking to enable employee productivity across distributed teams.
-Balancing in-office, remote and hybrid work was one of the top concerns cited in a recent survey of human resources executives.4 The quality of the networking solutions that organizations can offer their remote employees will have a significant impact on collaboration and hiring as business leaders shape work culture in the years ahead.
+Workplaces are figuring out what works best for them, and hybrid models are pretty popular.4 The quality of the networking solutions that organizations can offer their remote employees will have a significant impact on collaboration and hiring as business leaders shape work culture in the years ahead.

 Hybrid cloud architectures provide reliable, scalable networking

 User experience will also shape investment in cloud adoption.
-Half of all enterprise applications are likely to be moved off-premises by 2024.5 More of the apps essential to worker productivity and customer service now operate from public clouds than ever before.
+Some 60% of business data is now stored in the cloud.5 More of the apps essential to worker productivity and customer service now operate from public clouds than ever before.
 For many organizations, upscaling their networks with high-capacity Ethernet connections to cloud service providers will be essential to maintaining performance as bandwidth needs grow.

 Network architecture and the technology behind it will also need to become more sophisticated.
 IT infrastructure will have to manage the demands of a multi-cloud environment, with rapid shifting of workloads from one provider to another for the best efficiency and user experience.